7 Critical Prior Authorization Behavioral Health Failures Draining Your Practice

 Definitions +

 Prior authorization is prospective — it occurs before a service is delivered and requires advance payer approval.
 Utilization review (UR) is retrospective or concurrent — payers review whether services already delivered or in progress meet medical necessity criteria.
-In prior authorization behavioral health, both are common across most commercial payers and Medicaid managed care plans.
+In behavioral health, both are common across most commercial payers and Medicaid managed care plans.

 Prior authorization is required at intake and at each renewal period.
 Concurrent UR occurs during ongoing treatment when payers request updated clinical documentation to justify continued authorization.
 Therasoft AI Billing manages the auth tracking side while Therasoft AI Clinical supports the documentation requests that concurrent UR requires.